mostjs/core/docs/concepts.rst

 Event propagation
 -----------------

 Each event propagation is synchronous by default.
-One sink calls the :ref:`event <Stream>` method of the next, forming a synchronous call stack.
+One sink calls the :ref:`event <Sink>` method of the next, forming a synchronous call stack.

 Some combinators, like :ref:`delay`, introduce asynchrony into the sink chain.